Interview by Marvel Nimurungi

 MARVEL

-I’m glad you brought up that character, Wacheki, because I wanted to expound on that, particularly because Wacheki being mad is so interesting to me.
+I’m glad you brought up that character, Waceke, because I wanted to expound on that, particularly because Waceke being mad is so interesting to me.
 And I know in quite a lot of African stories the madman is actually a kind of hero.
 They, in those cases, actually have their head on straight more than the rest of the society.
 Could you tell us a bit about why you chose a mad woman to be the person who affirmed the stripped one’s dignity?

 MARGARET